4Soft-de/harness-model/kbl-model/README.md

 JAXB-Model of the KBL, based on the underlying UML-model (not only the XSD).

+**Important notice: This project is not compatible with Java 17 yet!
+Instead, Java 8 or Java 11 has to be used.**

 ## Introduction

 KBL is German and stands for **K**abel**b**aum**l**iste (engl.
 Harness Description List) and defines an information